 This was the first time I had ever heard that statement made publicly but I discovered that this statement had also been given previously when media inquired about Hillsong and their stand on ‘ex-gay’ programs.
 So sometime in 2010, an official policy had been issued to all staff by Pastor Brian Houston that no one in Hillsong is to refer people to ex-gay/reparative/conversion therapy programs.

 Private conversations became public when in 2013, Pastor Houston talked with the global congregation on Vision Sunday about the pink elephant in the room where he acknowledged for the first time publicly, the harm being inflicted on LGBT people because of the church’s ignorance.
 This was an important step forward, in that sense.
 But otherwise not much had changed though from previous statements about being challenged by the tensions of theology and people’s lived experience.
-Like this one Brian made eight years earlier, in 2005:
+Like this one Pastor Brian Houston made eight years earlier, in 2005:

 “I think that the homosexual question and sexuality generally is one of the most challenging questions there is for the church in the 21st century.
 And it’s one where I feel conflict myself, as a believer in the Bible and specifically the New Testament, I think that marriage is God’s idea, and I think it’s for a man and a woman.
 But I also represent a God that’s merciful and gracious and kind, and having to connect those two things I think is one of the great challenges for me as a church leader.”